-The deceased’s Doctor’s Surgery, or the Bereavement Team in a Hospital, will send the ‘Medical Certificate of Cause of Death’ (‘MCCD’) directly to the appropriate Registry Office.
+The deceased’s Doctor’s Surgery, or Bereavement Team in a Hospital or Hospice, will electronically send the ‘Medical Certificate of Cause of Death’ (‘MCCD’) once produced directly to the appropriate Registry Office. (* unlike pre-Covid registration you are now NOT required to collect this document to take with you when you register).

 When registering the Registrar will request the following:-